Silentor/InfluenceTerrainDemo/README.md

 # InfluenceTerrainDemo
 Some experiments with zone-based terrain generation

 Simple heightmap terrain based on 3 octaves Unity native Perlin noise.
 Noise parameters are approximated between zones by simple IDW function.
 There are 6 geo zones at the map: grass hills, mountains, snow plains, desert, forests and lakes.
+Zones colored using plain colors, there are no textures yet.

 Settings for world generator looks like: